 All documentation received for applicants by the Admissions Office is maintained on file for up to one (1) year.
 After one (1) year, all documentation is destroyed, and applicants are required to submit a new application with all accompanying documents and fees.

 31.0 Scholarships

-Phillips Graduate University will not be offering any institutional scholarships for the 2017-2018 academic year.
+Phillips Graduate University offers one institutional scholarship for the 2018-2019 academic year.
 Students are encouraged to research and apply for outside scholarships, if desired.